Gardening Fun for Kids

-Start peaking a kid's interest about gardening with some fun gardening gear such as colourful gloves, tools and a watering can.
-Then let your kids get involved in the decision making including what to plant and where to plant to help them feel invested from the outset.
+Start piquing a kid's interest about gardening with some fun gardening gear such as colourful gloves, tools and a watering can.
+Then let your kids get involved in the decision making, including what to plant and where to plant, to help them feel invested from the outset.

 When it's time to get stuck in it's easy to get them involved.
-Kid's are fascinated by looking for worms and bugs and they love to water just about anything or anyone in the garden.
-Planting herb and vegie seeds allows children to better understand where our fresh food comes from in an engaging activity.
+Kids are fascinated by looking for worms and bugs, and they love to water just about anything (or anyone!) in the garden.
+Planting herb and veggie seeds allows children to better understand where our fresh food comes from in an engaging activity.
 They get to watch these tiny seeds grow as they water them and the excitement as they harvest the fruits of their labour is quite contagious.
 Carrots are a great vegetable to start them off, as they are easy to grow, look good and taste great.
 In Sydney, you can sow carrot seeds from August to March.

 Activity: growing carrots from seed

 1. Choose a pot with good drainage and fill it with quality potting mix or seed raising mix.
 As carrot seeds are very small, it is a good idea to mix them in a jar with sand and sprinkle evenly across the surface of the soil.

 2. Once the seeds have been sown, give them a good water with a watering can and keep the soil moist but not wet.
 Use some liquid fertiliser, but don’t over-fertilise as this can cause the carrots to split as they develop.

 3. When the seedlings appear, thin them out so they are about 2cm apart.
 The seedlings you remove can be planted in another pot to increase the amount of carrots your kids can pluck.